Malbrahim/basic-todo-app/README.md

-# How to Setup a New Flask App on a Mac

-#### MVC stands for Model-View-Controller
+### MVC stands for Model-View-Controller
 Layers
 - Models: manage data and business logic for us.
 What happens inside models and database, capturing logical relationships and properties across the web app objects
 - Views: handles display and representation logic.
 What the user sees (HTML, CSS, JS from the user's perspective)
 - Controllers: routes commands to the models and views, containing control logic.
 Control how commands are sent to models and views, and how models and views wound up interacting with each other.

-#### There are 3 methods of getting user data from a view to a controller.
+### There are 3 methods of getting user data from a view to a controller.
 See the image below.
 - URL query parameters: /hello?field1=value1
 ```
 value1 = request.args.get('field1')